davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/timecrisis-2-ps2.md

 ---

+21/6/25 - IMPORTANT NOTE: The method used in this guide does not currently offer the optimal experience for 2 players - there are problems with the 2 player dual cursor functionality!
+I therefore do not recommend this guide until I find time to research other methods and update it!

 This is a work in progress guide that I'm updating to be the 'optimal' way of playing Time Crisis 2 on PC.

 The current instructions require a 1080p screen and 2 footpedals, and enable 2 player mode with Sinden light guns.